-The BRCA works with area lake associations, state and town governments and agencies, other conservation groups, and private landowners to preserve the area’s natural resources and maintain public access for low-impact recreational activities like hiking, fishing, hunting, canoeing, and cross-country skiing.
+The 7 Lakes Alliance/BRCA works with area lake associations, state and town governments and agencies, other conservation groups, and private landowners to preserve the area’s natural resources and maintain public access for low-impact recreational activities like hiking, fishing, hunting, canoeing, and cross-country skiing.

 Why a trust for lake protection?

 Water quality concerns in the 7 lakes of the Belgrade chain are interconnected, extensive and serious.
-In order to address these issues effectively, leaders from the watershed’s lake associations (Belgrade Lakes Association, East Pond Association, McGrath Pond and Salmon Lake Association, North Pond Association, and Friends of Messalonskee), Conservation Corps and Milfoil Committee have committed to work closely together within the organizational structure of the Belgrade Regional Conservation Alliance.
+In order to address these issues effectively, leaders from the watershed’s lake associations (Belgrade Lakes Association, East Pond Association, McGrath Pond and Salmon Lake Association, North Pond Association, and Friends of Messalonskee), Conservation Corps and Milfoil Committee have committed to work closely together within the organizational structure of the 7 Lakes Alliance/BRCA.
 Their collaboration is known as the Lake Trust.

 Goals identified by the Lake Trust to date: